 Dr Lois Oliveris Professor in History of Art at the University of Notre Dame in London, Lecturer at Boston University London, and a 51ݶing Lecturer at The Courtauld.
 She has worked as a Curator at the V&A, the National Gallery, and the Royal Academy.
 Her recent exhibitions include ‘Berthe Morisot: Shaping Impressionism’ at Dulwich Picture Gallery, the first major UK exhibition of Morisot51ݶ work since 1950, and ‘Jock McFadyen: Tourist without a Guidebook’ for the Royal Academy.
 She is currently working on a new exhibition project ‘Edouard Manet & Music’ for the Royal Academy.
 Lois studied English Literature at Cambridge University, and History of Art at The Courtauld, completing an MA in Venetian Renaissance Art and writing her PhD thesis on The Image of the Artist, Paris 1815-1855.

-The post Idealists, Realists and the Avant-Garde: The Battle for Nineteenth-Century French Painting appeared first on The Courtauld.
+The post Idealists, Realists and the Avant-Garde: The Battle for Nineteenth-Century French Painting appeared first on Courtauld.

 ]]>

-Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld /about-us/press-office/press-releases/major-exhibition-of-impressionist-and-post-impressionist-masterpieces-from-the-oskar-reinhart-collection-opens-at-the-courtauld/ Thu, 13 Feb 2025 14:36:17 +0000 /?page_id=143301 The post Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld appeared first on The Courtauld.
+Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld /about-us/press-office/press-releases/major-exhibition-of-impressionist-and-post-impressionist-masterpieces-from-the-oskar-reinhart-collection-opens-at-the-courtauld/ Thu, 13 Feb 2025 14:36:17 +0000 /?page_id=143301 The post Major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection opens at The Courtauld appeared first on Courtauld.

 ]]>